jellyfangs/EmeraldSiren/README.md

 The API call is simply `http://emeraldsiren.com/USERNAME/PASSWORD` Just remember to replace username and password with your log in details.

+Adding /stars /rewards /balance and /last to the end of the API call simply returns a number, amount, or date.

 # Cool uses for this